conda-forge/nansat-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Nansat is a scientist friendly Python toolbox for processing 2D satellite earth observation data.
+Summary: Nansat is a scientist friendly Python toolbox for processing 2D satellite Earth observation data.

 The main goal of Nansat is to facilitate: easy development and testing of scientific algorithms,